democracyworks/datomic-toolbox/README.md

      [:db.fn/retractEntity id]]])
 ```

-If the value of the `current-mediums` changes mid transaction this code won't throw an exception, rather it will try and run the logic again up to 100 times.
+If the value of the `current-mediums` changes mid-transaction this
+code won't throw an exception, rather it will try and run the logic
+again up to 100 times.
 This treats Datomic more like an atom.

 ### Transaction Functions